BenGOsborn/Markotplace/README.md

 -   How do I set up customers for future payments too ? - https://stripe.com/docs/payments/save-during-payment (default payment source on card ?)
 -   How can I prevent exposed ports for the ones I dont want ? - https://stackoverflow.com/questions/45100370/prevent-publishing-ports-defined-in-compose-file

-- ALLOW THE OPTION TO LOCALHOST WHEN PRODUCTION NOT ENABLED
-- SET NODE_ENV AND REPLACE ENVIRONMENT WITH NODE_ENV IN THE API SERVER

 - When the app is added / repo is edited, auto deploy the app
-- Custom URL for the appmanager proxy ?
-- How am I going to handle images
 - Dont hard code all of the ports ?
-- DONT GO LOOKING AT THE OS LEVEL FOR THE DOCKER IMAGES IN THE APPMANAGER
+- DONT GO LOOKING AT THE OS LEVEL FOR THE DOCKER IMAGES IN THE APPMANAGER (yeah its gonna sort of be required at some point though ?)
-- Specify versions of my base Docker images
 - Use Gunicorn

 - For the Golang app proxy (first of all try and just use the ports on Docker first) but secondly if I set a custom URL prefix like /appmanager/ I can simply just set the forwarded URL to be the part that comes after the URL prefix